All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Store peptide vials in their original packaging or wrap them in aluminum foil.
 If your pharmacy provides amber vials, they already offer some light protection.
 Keep vials in a dark area of your refrigerator or in a box.

 Contamination is the other major threat to reconstituted peptides.
 Bacteriostatic water contains benzyl alcohol as a preservative, which helps prevent bacterial growth.
-However, proper sterile technique is still essential.
+But proper sterile technique is still important.

 Always clean the vial stopper with an alcohol swab before inserting a needle.
 Use a new sterile syringe for each draw.
 Never touch the needle or allow it to contact non-sterile surfaces.
 If the solution looks cloudy, discolored, or has particles floating in it, discard it and reconstitute a new vial.